-Remote access to the platform MBean server can be secured only by standard JDK 6 security features (see http://java.sun.com/javase/6/docs/technotes/gui des/management/agent.html).
+Remote access to the platform MBean server can be secured only by standard JDK 6 security features (see http://download.oracle.com/javase/6/docs/techno tes/guides/management/agent.html).
 If you have configured the WebLogic Server Runtime MBean Server to be the platform MBean server, enabling remote access to the platform MBean server creates an access path to WebLogic Server MBeans that is not secured through the WebLogic Server security framework.

 If it is essential that remote JMX clients have access to the JVM MBeans, Oracle recommends that you access them through the WebLogic Server Runtime MBean Server.
-See "Registering MBeans in the JVM Platform MBean Server" in Oracle Fusion Middleware Developing Manageable Applications With JMX for Oracle WebLogic Server.
+See "Registering MBeans in the JVM Platform MBean Server" in Developing Manageable Applications With JMX for Oracle WebLogic Server.